deepkalilabs/novanotebook/docs/getting-started.md

-# Getting Started with Nova Notebook 🚀
+# Getting Started with Cosmic Notebook 🚀

-Nova Notebook is a next-generation Jupyter environment that enables data teams to deploy notebook code directly to production and create production-ready APIs.
-This guide will help you set up Nova Notebook in your local environment.
+Cosmic Notebook is a next-generation Jupyter environment that enables data teams to deploy notebook code directly to production and create production-ready APIs.
+This guide will help you set up Cosmic Notebook in your local environment.

 ## Prerequisites